raul-izquierdo/english/sources/vocabulary/Doing Activities/$ At Work.md

     = take on (contratar+incorporar) `The company took on a new employee` - `A manager is taking on a new team member` = hire (neutro) `He was hired by the company`
     = employ (formal) `He was employed by the company`

+conseguir un trabajo = get a job `I got a job at the company` - `He got a job as a teacher`

 tener empleado = employ `The company employs over 100 people`